 - 1. Remove right-hand saddlebags.
-See page 49. - 2.
+See page 63. - 2.
+Using an assistant to hold the motorcycle vertically (not on the side stand).
 Sight underneath the fender, above the drive belt to the coolant bottle.

-- 3. With the motorcycle vertical (not on the side stand), ensure coolant level is above the minimum line 1 and below the frame strut 2. - 4.
+- 3. Ensure coolant level is above the minimum line (1) and below the frame strut (2). - 4.
 If the coolant level is below the bottom line, coolant will need to be added to the system.